searxng/searxng/searx/infopage/en/about.md

 - [Firefox] - Behind the link, you will also find some useful instructions for Firefox.
 - [Microsoft Edge] - Behind the link, you will also find some useful instructions for Chrome and Safari.
-- [Chromium]-based browsers only add websites that the user navigates to without a path.
+- [Chromium] - based browsers only add websites that the user navigates to without a path.

 When adding a search engine, there must be no duplicates with the same name.
 If